douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * direktoro - director; principal
 * diri - to say
 * diro - saying
+* dis- - separation or dispersion
 * disa - various; diverse
 * disbati - to smash
 * disciplino - discipline
 * disde - since; from
-* disdoni - to allot
+* disdoni - to allot; to distribute
 * disetendi - to extend
 * disfali - to crumble
 * disigado - division